ayushmalikofficial/AU-July-2020/.Net_Delegates_and_Event_Handlers-Morning/Readme.md

 ## Calculator.cs ##
 This file contains a class named Calculator, a publisher.
 It provides the solution for Question 1.
 It defines a delegate and an event associated with the delegate.
-The subscriber functions in Program class subscribes to the event in Calculator class.
+The subscriber functions in Program class subscribe to the event in Calculator class.

 ## MultiCast.cs ##
 This file contains a class named MultiCast.
 This class provides the solution for Question 2 of the assignment.
 It creates 3 functions: Function_1(), Function_2() and FunctionCall().